nicola144/personal_site/content/about.md

  <br>
  <br>

-I like collaborating with people.
+I like collaborating with people (research can be isolating).
 If you do research in very related topics, feel free to drop me an email.
 Some specific topics I am studying now are:
 <ul>
   <li> <i>Importance Sampling</i> schemes for joint estimation of multiple related quantities. </li>